Replica Titanic: Clive Palmer project

 On 30 April 2012, Australian billionaire Clive Palmer announced a project to build a near replica of the Titanic.
 Palmer established the company Blue Star Line to build and operate the ship.
 The maiden voyage was initially scheduled for 2016, later postponed to 2018.
 The ship would be as close as possible in design to the original Titanic, but underneath would be a ship of modern specifications with stabilisers, diesel electric propulsion (utilising Azimuth thrusts) and the health and safety features found onboard modern cruise vessels.

 Marine engineering company Deltamarin was hired to design the ship.

 According to the general arrangement published on 17 July 2012, the length of the replica was to be the same as that of the original ship, but it would be 4.2 m wider and its draught would be smaller by 3 m.
 The lower deck cabins were to be "typical for a modern cruise vessel" while cabins and public rooms from D deck upwards would be "as in the original ship".

 By March 2015, design work on the ship was on hold and it was unclear whether the project would proceed.
 During the first half of 2015 evidence accumulated strongly suggesting that the project had been abandoned.
 In March 2015 Deltamarin told an Australian Broadcasting Corporation journalist that work on the Titanic II project had been halted.
 Also in March it was reported that no work had begun or been ordered in the Chinese shipyard identified as the likely site of construction with workers highly skeptical that the project would ever move beyond the proposal stage.
 On 26 March 2015, the Blue Star Line trademark was listed as "abandoned".

 In September 2015, a spokesman for Palmer said the project had merely been delayed, and that the ship would be launched in 2018.
 This did not happen, but on 27 September 2018 the Blue Star Line, in a press release on their official web site, announced that work on the project would recommence with a launch date in 2022.

-As of August of 2021 construction of the ship has yet to begin and the Blue Star Line's official website shows no updates since 2018.
+On 13 March 2024, Palmer held a press conference to announce his revival of the Titanic II project.
+He anticipated that construction would begin in 2025, although a shipyard had yet to be selected.